F5Networks/f5-ci-docs/docs/marathon/asp-install-marathon.rst

 Deploy the |aspm-long|
 ----------------------

 #.
-Define the default `Marathon ASP configuration labels </products/connectors/marathon-asp-ctlr/latest/index.html#configuration-parameters>`_ in a JSON file.
+Define the default `ASP Marathon configuration labels`_ in a JSON file.

    .. tip::